Creative Briefs: Guide + Templates & Examples

 “We all know what it feels like to be lost in a swirl of emails and meetings.
 The brief keeps everyone aligned, cutting through the confusion.
 We’ve all got our copy, and it’s like we’re singing from the same hymn sheet.
 It’s a real time-saver.”

-Benefit #2: Saves money
+#2 Saves money

 Creating a brief with everything planned at the very beginning of the project will save you money in the long run.

-Having a creative brief means that everyone will know the objectives and expectations right at the start of the project, so there is a higher chance that the creative team will succeed in creating what the stakeholders want.
+Having a creative brief means that everyone will know the objectives and expectations right at the start of the project.
+So, there is a higher chance that the creative team will succeed in creating what the stakeholders want.

 This way, the project resources won’t be wasted on the trial-and-error stage of the project.

-Benefit #3: Encourages creative thinking
+#3 Encourages creative thinking

 Caballero points out how having a creative brief actually helps boost creativity: